FrancoisChaumont/csv-read/README.md

 # CSV - Read lines
-Simple library to read lines from a CSV file
+Simple PHP library to read lines from a CSV file

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.